Manny8888/VLM/Readme.md

 Cross fingers...

+### Alternative Step 2: compile the Genera_c runtime

+Ensure the following is available: usual build packages, clang, libpcap-dev, cmake, ninja Click the VSCode build button...

 # Structure of the emulator

-The emulator is split into 2 parts:
+The emulator is split into 3 parts:
 - the "life support" that emulates the hardware environment (console, FEP, disks, network)
-- the emulator proper which emulates the CPU
+- the emulator proper which emulates everything but the CPU
+- the CPU

 ## Life support